turbot/steampipe-docs/docs/reference/ci-cd-pipelines/gitlab.md

 GitLab provides a [hosted environment](https://docs.gitlab.com/ee/ci/) in which you can build, test, and deploy software.
 This happens in a [GitLab Runner](https://docs.gitlab.com/runner/).
 Let's install Steampipe into a shared runner on gitlab.com, then install a plugin and run a query.

-## Installing Steampipe in a GitLab.com Runner
+## Installing Steampipe in a GitLab Runner

 To run scripts when you push changes to a gitlab.com repo, you place them in a file called `.gitlab-ci.yml`.
 Here's an example that installs Steampipe into the runner's environment.